locnnil/workshop/docs/explanation/essentials/moving-projects.rst

        /home/user/new          golang    Ready   -

-|project| handles the project's move seamlessly
+|project_markup| handles the project's move seamlessly
 so the workshop here stays operational like you would expect it to;
 there are no loose ends to pick, no paths to update in your definition file.

-However, mind that |project| ensures only the workshop's safe transition, so it's up to you to update the path in your project's metadata that are not specific to |project|.
+However, mind that |project_markup| ensures only the workshop's safe transition, so it's up to you to update the path in your project's metadata that are not specific to |project_markup|.

 Copying a project